 Individuals and Pass-Through Entities.
-A Residual Holder who is an individual, trust, or estate will be able to deduct its allocable share of the fees or expenses relating to servicing the assets assigned to a Trust REMIC or administering the Trust REMIC under Section 212 of the Code only to the extent that the amount of such fee, when combined with its other miscellaneous itemized deductions for the taxable year, exceeds 2% of its adjusted gross income.
-That same limitation will apply to individuals, trusts, or estates that hold Residual Securities indirectly through a grantor trust, a partnership, an S corporation, a common trust fund, or a nonpublicly offered RIC.
+For taxable years beginning before January 1, 2026, a Residual Holder who is an individual, trust or estate generally will not be eligible to deduct its allocable share of the fees or expenses relating to servicing the assets assigned to a Trust REMIC or administering the Trust REMIC under Section 212 of the Code.
+For taxable years beginning on or after January 1, 2026, a Residual Holder who is an individual, trust or estate generally will be able to deduct its allocable share of the fees or expenses of the Trust REMIC under Section 212 of the Code only to the extent that the amount of such fee, when combined with its other miscellaneous itemized deductions for such taxable year beginning on or after January 1, 2026, exceeds 2% of its adjusted gross income.
+These same limitations will apply to individuals, trusts, or estates that hold Residual Securities indirectly through a grantor trust, a partnership, an S corporation, a common trust fund, or a nonpublicly offered RIC.
 A nonpublicly offered RIC is a RIC other than one whose shares are (i) continuously offered pursuant to a public offering, (ii) regularly traded on an established securities market, or (iii) held by no fewer than 500 persons at all times during the taxable year.
-In addition, that limitation will apply to individuals, trusts, or estates that hold Residual Securities through any other person (i) that is not generally subject to United States federal income tax and (ii) the character of whose income may affect the character of the income generated by that person for its owners or beneficiaries.
-In addition, Code Section 68 currently provides that the amount of itemized deductions otherwise allowable for the taxable year for an individual whose adjusted gross income exceeds a certain amount will be reduced.
+In addition, these limitations will apply to individuals, trusts, or estates that hold Residual Securities through any other person (i) that is not generally subject to United States federal income tax and (ii) the character of whose income may affect the character of the income generated by that person for its owners or beneficiaries.
+In addition, Code Section 68 further provides that the amount of itemized deductions otherwise allowable for the taxable year for an individual whose adjusted gross income exceeds a certain amount will be reduced.
 In some cases, the amount of additional income that would be recognized as a result of the foregoing limitations by a Residual Holder who is an individual, trust, or estate could be substantial.
-Noncorporate Holders of Residual Securities also should be aware that miscellaneous itemized deductions, including allocable investment expenses attributable to the related Trust REMIC, are not deductible for purposes of the AMT.
-A Residual Holder's share of the expenses will generally be determined by (i) allocating the amount of such expenses for each calendar quarter on a pro rata basis to each day in the calendar quarter, and (ii) allocating the daily amount among the Holders in proportion to their respective holding on such day.
+Non-corporate Holders of Residual Securities also should be aware that miscellaneous itemized deductions, including allocable investment expenses attributable to the related Trust REMIC, are not deductible for purposes of the AMT.
+A

+Residual Holder's share of expenses will generally be determined by (i) allocating the amount of such expenses for each calendar quarter on a pro rata basis to each day in the calendar quarter, and (ii) allocating the daily amount among the Holders in proportion to their respective holding on such day.
 Finally, persons holding an interest in a Residual Security indirectly through an interest in a RIC, common trust fund or one of certain corporations doing business as a cooperative generally will recognize a share of any excess inclusion allocable to that Residual Security.